Seattle Public Schools, 1862-2023: Maple Leaf School

 Maple Leaf School

-The first Maple Leaf School stood near the La Villa Station on the Seattle, Lake Shore and Eastern Railway, the present-day Burke Gilman Trail.
+The first Maple Leaf School stood near the La Villa Station on the Seattle, Lake Shore & Eastern Railway (SLS&E), the present-day Burke Gilman Trail.
 It had been built as a bunkhouse for workers at the sawmill on Lake Washington, near what is now Matthews Beach.
-The school got its name from the large number of maple trees in the area.
+The school got its name from the large number of maple trees in the area; it was not named after the Maple Leaf community.

 The first addition to Maple Leaf was a gymnasium that opened in 1930.
 Because the north side of the school grounds was unsuitable for a playground, a lot across the street became a play area.
 A new and improved playground to the east was cleared and graded in 1937.
-Many of the shrubs and flowers that surrounded the building were donated by the Nishitani family, who operated a greenhouse on Bothell Way.
+Many of the shrubs and flowers that surrounded the building were donated by the Nishitani family, who operated a greenhouse and nursery near what is now NE 98th Street and Lake City Way NE.

 Location: Near (N)E 98th Street &